user-vi/JavaAsASecondLanguage/lecture08/slides/lecture08.md

 ---
 ## TIL
+- synchronized requires lock for both read and writes
+- happens-before define what threads will see when using synchronization (volatile or locks)
-- GC is fun
+- Byte Buddy is fun
-- How to generate classes in runtime